 on why it's a great sport.

-The Extreme North Dakota Spring Primer Adventure Race (END-SPAR) - it's our annual sprint distance race designed to provide a means for those new to adventure racing to get their feet wet (and muddy and possibly blistered!) without committing to a longer race.
-That said, it's no picnic and could probably be accurately billed as the 'second hardest race in North Dakota'.
-The 2014 race will take place in and around the Pembina Gorge, based out of Walhalla, North Dakota.
-Each year the course will change entirely and new mystery challenges will be presented.
+The Extreme North Dakota Spring Primer Adventure Race (END-SPAR) is our annual sprint distance (4-6 hours) race designed to provide a means for those new to adventure racing to get their feet wet (and muddy and possibly blistered!) without committing to a longer race.
+It's also a good way to refresh your skills if you (like most people) haven't raced all winter.

 Besides being a great entry point into the sport of AR, it is also an opportunity for experienced teams to hone their skills for the coming season and/or develop new skills that will prepare them for longer races.
 I like to think that when racers who are well acquainted with (and able to complete) the ENDracing series do other races they will happily realize that their ability to comfortably be 'out of their comfort zone' is more than a match for most events.

 Scoring: Teams collect a point for each checkpoint (CP) they visit during the course.
-Some CP's are optional so that slower or less experienced teams can still complete the course by opting out of these as they see fit.
-Teams are ranked based on score.
+Some CPs are optional so that slower or less experienced teams can still complete the course by opting out of these as they see fit.
+Teams are scored and ranked based on the number of optional CPs they visit.
 Teams with the same score are ranked based on finish time.

 for your social media posts while you train and after the race (obviously, you won't be posting during

 the race).
 Check out the hashtag on Twitter

 .
 Don't forget to tag your friends and invite them to the race!